sonnenbe-dot/GBAS-GUI/README.md

 _Run SNP Detection_: Run the second part of the pipeline that takes the outputs from Run Length Detection to call alleles based on whole sequence information.<br><br>

 **Pipeline**: Options to actually run the different components of the pipeline <br><br>
-_Allelelist Comparison_: Shows differences between 2 Allelists
+_Allelelist Comparison_: Shows differences between 2 Allelists.<br>
-_PIC Calculation_: Calculates the PIC value per marker for length-based and sequence-baded allele-matrices per project _Add to Database_: Adding genotyping results into a local database incorporating metainformation regarding markers used and individuals genotypes.
-The necessary inputs are: matrix output from the final pipeline step (JSON), a file with samples metadata information, and the primerfile used for generating the matrix output.
+_PIC Calculation_: Calculates the PIC value per marker for length-based and sequence-baded allele-matrices per project.<br>
+_Add to Database_: Adding genotyping results into a local database incorporating metainformation regarding markers used and individuals genotypes.
+The necessary inputs are: matrix output from the final pipeline step (JSON), a file with samples metadata information, and the primerfile used for generating the matrix output.<br>
-_Database Status_: Shows all alleles currently stored in the local database _Extract Subset_: Filtering the stored genotypes and corresponding allele information according to the metadata parameters Project, the metadata parameter and Loci used.
-Users can generate the matrix output in both CSV and JSON format based on the filtering parameters.
+_Database Status_: Shows all alleles currently stored in the local database.<br>
+_Extract Subset_: Filtering the stored genotypes and corresponding allele information according to the metadata parameters Project, the metadata parameter and Loci used.
+Users can generate the matrix output in both CSV and JSON format based on the filtering parameters.<br>